bpottle-ccdenver/in-kind-tracker-api/README.md

 - **Tests:** Jest with lightweight mocks around the `pg` client
 - **Deploy:** Custom script (`deploy-prod-api.sh`) that copies files to a staging directory on the server

 `src/server.js` is the main entry point.
-Every resource (therapists, programs, expenses, etc.) lives in `src/routes/` and is protected by the permission middleware in `src/middleware/authorization.js`.
+Every resource (programs, expenses, etc.) lives in `src/routes/` and is protected by the permission middleware in `src/middleware/authorization.js`.

 ## Getting started